lynhtrann22/personal_project/data-report/README.md

 2. Research the behaviours of target audiences (habits, interests, trends).
 3. Recommendations and strategies based on research conducted, together with internal problems and limits.

+In this project, I was a leader and responsible for managing the team and overseeing data collection, management and analysis.